 Earth Based Rituals: Plans and leads earth-based rituals.
 Meetings vary.

 Caring Circle: Reaches out to members and friends in times of need.
-Sends cards, coordinates meals as needed, ridesharing coordination, visit hospitals and home bound.
+Sends cards, coordinates meals as needed, coordinates ride shares, visits hospitals and home bound.
 A great place to become involved.
-Meetings: TBA.
+Chair: Nancy Engel

 Communications: Publishes newsletter, maintains Facebook and website.
 Does press releases for HUUF events.
 Interested persons with skills in this area are needed.

 Circle Dinners: Small dinner gatherings in people’s homes.
 Mostly for adults but some family gatherings do occur.
 Host provides main course.
 Guests bring side dishes.
 A great way to meet various people on an informal basis.
-Sign up to be involved, Coordinator assigns people to various hosts each month.
+Sign up on clipboard in foyer after services, Coordinator assigns people to various hosts each month.
 Plan to occasionally host, either at your home or another location.

 Lunch Bunch: A social group that tries out local restaurants on the third Wednesday of each month.